 Vinod Khosla, Biomedical Engineering ’78 – Co-founder, former chairman and chief executive officer of Sun Microsystems.
 Khosla then went on to form his own venture capital firm, Khosla Ventures.

 Raymond T. Betler, ECE ’79 – Retired president and chief executive officer of Wabtec Corporation

 Jane Rudolph, ECE ’79 – Principal with Rudolph Consulting Services LLC, which provides strategy and business development professional services to the defense and government IT industries.
 Rudolph has also held leadership positions at Lockheed Martin, IBM, and Loral Space & Communications.

 Carol Williams, Chemical Engineering (ChemE) ’80 – Former executive vice president of the Dow Chemical Company.

-Candace Matthews, Materials Science and Engineering (MSE) ’81 – Regional President of the Americas and Europe for Amway.
+Candace Matthews, Materials Science and Engineering (MSE) ’81 – Chief reputation officer at Amway.
 Matthews has also held leadership positions at SoftSheen-Carson, the Coca-Cola Company, the CIBA Vision Corporation, Procter & Gamble, and General Mills.

-Jonathan Rothberg, ChemE ’85 – Well-known scientist and entrepreneur who has founded companies such as: CuraGen, Ion Torrent, and Butterfly Network.
+Jonathan Rothberg, ChemE ’85 – Well-known scientist and entrepreneur who has founded companies such as CuraGen, Ion Torrent, and Butterfly Network.
 Rothberg holds more than 100 patents.
 During the pandemic, Rothberg created a startup company to focus on creating a new rapid at-home test for COVID-19.

 Barb Samardzich, MechE ’85 – Former vice president and chief operating officer of Ford of Europe.

-Daniel Swanson, MechE ’85 – Software systems engineer at Lockheed Martin Corporation.
+Daniel Swanson, MechE ’85 – Retired software systems engineer at Lockheed Martin Corporation.

 Roger Rosner, ECE ’87 – Vice president of Applications at Apple.

 Gloria Chen, ECE ’89 – Chief human resources officer and executive vice president of Employee Experience at Adobe.